Evacuations ordered near Athens as Greek authorities try to contain wildfires | KRDO

 Evacuations ordered near Athens as Greek authorities try to contain wildfires

-(CNN) — A fast-spreading wildfire continued to rage close to the Greek capital of Athens on Monday, prompting authorities to ask residents to evacuate their homes.
+(CNN) — A deadly and fast-spreading wildfire tore through several neighborhoods close to the Greek capital of Athens on Monday, triggering a multi-pronged rescue effort coordinated with European allies.

-Some 670 firefighters and 32 water-bombing aerial units have been deployed to extinguish the blaze that began Sunday near the town of Varnavas, north of Athens, according to the climate crisis and civil protection minister, Vassilis Kikilias.
+Emergency crews were extinguishing smaller hotspots amid an “improving” situation, the national fire service reported Tuesday, after the main blaze began Sunday afternoon near the town of Varnavas, north of Athens.

+At least one person died, after a burned body was found inside a building in Chalandri, around 8 kilometers (5 miles) northeast of the capital, ERT reported.

-Emergency crews have been tackling “an extremely dangerous fire” for more than 20 hours, under “dramatic conditions” exacerbated by strong winds, prolonged drought and impenetrable terrain in dense, unburnt forest added Kikilias.
+The scale and rapidity of the wildfire – which burned 156 square miles (400 square kilometers) – was exacerbated by strong winds, prolonged drought and impenetrable dense, unburnt forest, said the climate crisis and civil protection minister, Vassilis Kikilias.

+Fires could be seen raging near houses on Greek TV.
+Some yards were burning.
+Not all residents have left affected areas, instead staying behind in an effort to save their homes.

-Fire authorities warned Monday that the wildfire had “developed rapidly” and was heading towards Penteli, around 16 kilometers (about 10 miles) northeast of Athens.
+Authorities warned Monday that the wildfire was raging towards Penteli, around 16 kilometers (about 10 miles) northeast of Athens, with “great momentum.”
+The area lies at the foot of Mount Penteli, which is surrounded by swathes of wooded terrain, according to Reuters.

-Officials have not said how big the fire is, but Greek public broadcaster ERT estimates it exceeds 30 kilometers (about 19 miles).
+The wildfires also threatened the premises of the National Observatory of Athens – an institute founded in 1842 – Theodore Giannaros, a researcher, said on Facebook.

 Although wildfires are common in Greek summers, climate scientists say that unusually hot and dry weather linked to global warming make the blazes fiercer and more common.
 Greek authorities have battled dozens of blazes already this summer after enduring its hottest June and July on record.